datopian/markdownbased/content/howtos/how-to-quickly-create-a-sandbox-website.md

 At the bottom of the page there is a "Deploy" button - click on this to be redirected to Vercel and log in using your account.

-Once you have logged in, you will be redirected to the "Create GitHub Repository" page
+3. Once you have logged in, you will be redirected to the "Create GitHub Repository" page.

 Here you will see a ‘Git Scope’, click the drop down and add your own account, or select it from the list.
 In the right hand box create a name for the repository - the usual format is all lower case with hyphens in between words.
 Then select the Create button.